Orange Shrimp - Neocaridina spp

 Natural Range & Habitat:

-In the aquarium, they do best in mature planted setups with moss, fine plants, wood, leaf litter, biofilm and gentle filtration.
-These surfaces provide natural grazing, shelter and cover for newly moulted shrimp and shrimplets.
+In the aquarium, they do best in mature planted setups with moss, fine-leaved plants, wood, leaf litter, gentle filtration and plenty of grazing surfaces.
+A well-established aquarium with natural biofilm is strongly recommended, especially for young shrimp and newly introduced groups.

 Appearance & Adult Size: